kaoutamine/arbitrumTesting/arbitrumTesting/README.md

 You can run the scripts using the following : npx hardhat run scripts/arbAddressInteraction.js --network testNode (for example. for the arbAddressInteraction script)

+### extra information
+the addresses file contains the addresses available on the L2 blockchain, in the following format : address private key
+Need to find a way to create more

 ## Conclusion